nuniz/Brain-Tumor-Image-Synthesis-and-Classification/README.md

 on 7,000 synthesised images and then trained on the original data using a 7-fold cross-validation.
 Our method performs as well as the Resnet50 state-of-the-art deep network, with 9x less parameters.

-# Dataset
+## Dataset
 For all our experiments, we used the 'Brain Tumor' dataset, proposed by Cheng Jun et al.

 The dataset can be found in this link: https://figshare.com/articles/brain_tumor_dataset/1512427

 # How to run the code:

-First you have to use the generative model to create train& test dataset pickle files.
+* Use the generative model to create train & test dataset pickle files.

-Our modified pix2pix model creates syntethic data in addition to the original data.
+** Our modified pix2pix model creates syntethic data in addition to the original data.

-The code and instruction are given in the generative_model folder.
+** The code and instruction are given in the generative_model folder.

-Finally you can use the classification models (Resnet50/ Our capsule classifier) as described in the capsule classifier folder.
+* Use the classification models (Resnet50/ Our capsule classifier) as described in the capsule classifier folder.

+## Generative Model:

 ## Capsule classifier: